axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 ---
-description: Set up and run an archive node
+description: Set up and run an archive node on mainnet
 ---

-# Run a full archive node
+# Run an archive node

-This page describes how to set up and run an archive Ronin node on mainnet.
+This page describes how to set up and run an archive node on mainnet.

 ## Latest release
 ### RPC node